EXCLUSIVE-Argentina's YPF says Repsol deal will attract oil investment

 Dow Chemical Co has signed on to invest up to $120 million in 16 Vaca Muerta gas wells, and U.S. oil company Chevron Corp has agreed to invest $1.24 billion in the area.

 To clinch the deals, Argentina has allowed the companies to export tax-free up to 20 percent of what they produce.
 Export revenue of companies that invest at least $1 billion over five years is exempt from government foreign exchange controls.
-(Writing by Hugh Bronstein; Editing by Leslie Adler, Lisa Shumaker and Richard Pullin)
+(Reporting by Karina Grazina; Editing by Leslie Adler and Lisa Shumaker)